-TIME COMMITMENT: 4 HR/WK + 6 HR/WK = 10 HR/WK
+TIME COMMITMENT: 6 HR/WK + 6 HR/WK = 12 HR/WK

 Understanding the science of physics and learning how to investigate natural phenomena on your own can be fun, but it also takes energy, patience, and time.
-How much time are you expected to put into introductory courses?
+How much time are you expected to put into the calculus-based introductory courses?
 What do we expect?
 How does that compare with the average study time at other colleges?

-Most university and colleges recommend that students plan on working a minimum of two hours out-of-class for every hour spent in class.
-If Physics 101-102 were taught in the more traditional format of three lectures each week, we would be requiring an average of seven additional hours outside of the lecture setting.
-These hours would be spent in a one hour tutorial and six hours working informally, either independently or with classmates, to complete assigned work.
-This adds up to a total of ten hours per week in course related activities.
-The workshop format of this course reallocates the three hours of formal instruction time plus one hour of tutorial into two 2 hour long sessions held in an environment where discussions, observations, and experiments can occur.
+Most university and colleges recommend that students plan on working three hours out-of-class for every hour spent in class.
+If Physics 140-141 were taught in the more traditional format of three lectures each week, we would be requiring an average of nine additional hours outside of the lecture setting.
+Three of these hours would be spent in a weekly laboratory session and the other six would be spent working informally, either independently or with classmates, to complete assigned work.
+This adds up to a total of twelve hours per week in course related activities.
+The workshop format of this course reallocates the six hours of formal instruction time into three 2 hour long sessions held in an environment where discussions, observations, and experiments can occur.
 However, we are still expecting the average student to spend about six hours outside of class each week.
 A survey of students at Dickinson college where this course was originally developed revealed that students put in an estimated average of 5.9 hours each week outside of class.
 There is, of course, a tremendous variation in the amount of time that different individuals put into the course.
 The time you need to spend will depend on a number of factors, such as how thoroughly you would like to learn the material, your natural ability, and the background you already have in mathematics, physics, equipment use, and writing.
 Although the amount of time you have to spend each week will vary, steady work from week to week will stave off the need to spend an unreasonable amount of time in any given week.
 The histogram below shows a distribution of average study hours among typical physics students.